 Complement related Diseases

-Diseases associated with complements can be due to the deficiencies in any of the protein components or in regulatory components.
+Diseases associated with complements can be due to deficiencies in any of the protein components or in regulatory components.

 Some examples of complement protein deficiencies are:

-Deficiencies of regulatory proteins lead to too much activation of complements in wrong time and place which leads to unwanted inflammation and cell lysis.
+Deficiencies of regulatory proteins lead to too much activation of complements in the wrong time and place which leads to unwanted inflammation and cell lysis.
 Pyogenic bacterial infection and glomerulonephritis are the results of such deficiencies.

-Mutations in the complement regulators factors may lead to atypical hemolytic uremic syndrome, age-related macular degeneration, hereditary angioedema, etc.
+Mutations in the complement regulators factors may lead to an atypical hemolytic uremic syndrome, age-related macular degeneration, hereditary angioedema, etc.